Kunu

+In a research study, Kunu was administered to laboratory rats to determine its effects on the rats' epididymis, testes size and sperm count.
+The results showed that while there was a small increase in testicle weight, it slightly lowered sperm count and caused no other major changes in sperm when viewed under a microscope or in the rats’ male hormones.
+The researchers concluded that Kunu is unlikely to act as a natural male fertility supplement.

 Kunu tsamiya

-This is specifically made from tsamiya and is also use as drink in hausa communities during naming, marriage and any other types of coronations.
+This is specifically made from tsamiya and is also use as drink in Hausa communities during naming, marriage and any other types of coronations.

 Kunu, can be made from "Aya", "Gero", "Dawa" and "Gyada".
-It's normal made for sales or serves in many Nigerians traditional ceremonies especially in the northern and north central part of Nigeria.
+It's normal made for sales or serves in many Nigerians' traditional ceremonies especially in the northern and north central part of Nigeria.